Alizberlin/typescript_notes/class1/README.md

 union type is like logical operator OR |, pipe operator in typescript where as Intersection types are only the intersections logical operator AND &

+# Aliases

+## type aliases
+- define a more meaningful name for this type
+- declare the particulars of the type in a single place
+- import and export this type from modules, the same as if it were an exported value

+# Functions

+## callable types